Capillary length: Association with Jurin's law

 with $h$ the height of the liquid, $r$ the radius of the capillary tube, and $\theta$ the contact angle.

 The contact angle is defined as the angle formed by the intersection of the liquid-solid interface and the liquid–vapour interface.
-The size of the angle quantifies the wetability of liquid, i.e., the interaction between the liquid and solid surface.
+The size of the angle quantifies the wettability of liquid, i.e., the interaction between the liquid and solid surface.
 A contact angle of $\theta=0$ can be considered, perfect wetting.